GoogleChrome/CertificateTransparency/log_policy.md

 Note that certificate expiry ranges for a set of Logs must be contiguous, with no gaps, and each log's expiry range should be between 3 and 12 months.

 After acceptance, Google will monitor the Logs, including via random compliance testing, prior to its inclusion within Chrome.
-Such compliance testing will include, but is not limited to, verifying the Logs’ conformance to RFC 6962 or static-ct-api v1.0 (as appropriate), confirming the Logs’ availability meets the requirements of this Policy, and confirming the Logs are append-only and consistent from every point of view.
+Such compliance testing will include, but is not limited to, verifying the Logs' conformance to RFC 6962 or static-ct-api v1.0 (as appropriate), confirming the Logs' availability meets the requirements of this Policy, and confirming the Logs are append-only and consistent from every point of view.

 To enable compliance monitoring, Log Operators must include Google's Merge Delay Monitor Root certificate in the set of accepted root certificates of their Logs.
 Log operators should expect ongoing querying of their logs from Google's compliance monitoring infrastructure throughout the lifetime of the log.